Home

 Near the top of Gail’s headstone is a figurine of an angel child.
 There’s also a tiny solar light … and now, ten artificial roses.

-David Milgaard, who was wrongfully convicted of murdering Gail, could never visit her grave due to the lingering doubts about his innocence.
+David Milgaard said he could never visit Gail Miller’s grave due to lingering doubts about his innocence.

 David’s passing has brought a sense of closure, and now, half of the white flowers in the photo represent his memory as well.